-When a state employee conveys right of way, the payment request submitted to the Central Office shall be accompanied by a certification from the district right-of-way supervisor.
-The certification shall state that the state employee, because of his or her position, reached the agreement without any influence.
-The certification shall include the state employee's:
+When a state employee/state elected official conveys right of way, the payment request submitted to the Central Office shall be accompanied by a certification from the District Right of Way Supervisor.
+The certification shall state that the state employee/state elected official, because of his or her position, reached the agreement without any influence.
+The certification shall include the state employee's/state elected official's:

 - Name

 - Social security number

-- > Agency of employment
+- Agency of employment and job title